mindyruan/APCSFinalProject/README.md

 - Made sure collisions with the ghosts or the walls in Snake will make the user lose a life.
 Then, the Snake game will end and go back to Pacman.
 - Minigame circles will now reappear if the player loses the minigame.
 - Added lives counter and win/lose screens

+January 20, 2015
+- Minor bug changes with resetting the ghost's position every time a new game of Snake is played.
+If not, the ghost would be at the same position as it was the last minigame, which might be able to eat the snake automatically.